U2UK261 + EC261 Both Apply

 Check My EasyJet Claim

-Free check · 6 years (UK routes) · 2–6 years (EU routes, varies by country) time limit · No fee unless you win
+Free eligibility check · 6 years (UK routes) · 2–6 years (EU routes, varies by country) time limit · Fee disclosed before signature

 01We Know EasyJet

-EasyJet operates over 1,000 routes and carried 82 million passengers in 2023, making it Europe's second-largest low-cost carrier.
+EasyJet operates over 1,000 routes and is a significant carrier in its market, making it Europe's second-largest low-cost carrier.
 Peak disruption periods are June–August (Mediterranean routes) and December–January (winter ops).
-Internal CAA data shows EasyJet delays of 3hr+ on 9–12% of summer departures from Luton and Gatwick.
+Flight data analysis indicates EasyJet delays of 3hr+ on Common among summer departures from Luton and Gatwick.
 Routes LTN→AGP and LGW→NCE are among the UK's highest-disruption corridors.

 Our Success Rate